Unconventional spin Hall effects in nonmagnetic solids: Results and discussion

 \subsection{Conventional spin Hall effects}

 In the conventional SHE, the charge current is transverse to both spin current and spin polarization.
 The corresponding SHC tensor components, $\sigma_{jk}^{i}$ when $i \neq j \neq k$, yields six possible configurations (see Eq. \ref{spin_current}) that can be connected by symmetries.
 The most efficient spin Hall conductors are often isotropic, and identified among elemental metals, such as Pt (SG 225) or $\beta$-W (SG 223) \cite{pt, beta-tungsten}.
+This fact was recently rationalized by Zhang \textit{et al.} who correlated the large SHC with the presence of many mirror planes in highly symmetric crystals \cite{koepernik}.
 Nonetheless, SHC anisotropy could be explored in spin-logic devices, where, for example, SOTs vary in strength depending on the charge current direction.
 Low-symmetry crystals can be completely anisotropic with six independent conventional components, while an increase in symmetry leads to a more isotropic behavior, as shown in Table \ref{tab:shc_components}.

 Among the known compounds with anisotropic SHE, are bulk $T_d$-WTe$_2$ (SG 31), which has six independent conventional configurations with values ranging from -15 to -200 \unit\ \cite{zhou2019intrinsic, zhao2020unconventional}, as well as metallic rutile oxides, such as IrO$_2$ (SG 136) with three independent components and magnitudes between 10 and -250 \unit\ \cite{felser}.
 We have also found large spin Hall conductivity in a pyrite-type structure, PtBi$_2$ (SG 205), whose symmetries allow two independent SHE components.
-The values that we estimated from first principles calculations are $\sigma_{xy}^{z}$ = 975 and $\sigma_{yx}^{z}$ = -742 \unit, which yield anisotropy of over 30~\%.
+The values that we estimated from first principles calculations are $\sigma_{xy}^{z}$ = 975 and $\sigma_{xz}^{y}$ = -742 \unit, which yield anisotropy of over 30~\%.
 The spin Hall tensors provided in Appendix are thus helpful to rationalize and interpret the existing results as well as to design alternative spin Hall materials.